mlandauer/polling/README.md

 # Longitudinal polling

-Just a static prototype to work through some ideas
+Just a static prototype to work through some ideas - **it doesn't actually work or do what it says it does**.

 ## Development